Knicks vs. Cavaliers Injury Report Today - April 21

 - New York is 39-23 when scoring more than 106.9 points.

-- In their last 10 games, the Knicks have been putting up 116.2 points per game, an average that's a little higher than the 116 they've scored over the course of the 2022-23 season.
+- On offense, the Knicks have increased their production slightly over their last 10 games, scoring 116.2 points per contest over that stretch compared to the 116.0 they've put up over the course of this year.

 Knicks vs. Cavaliers Betting Info